NfNitLoop/deno-embedder/examples/with-embedder/README.md

 1. For local development, run `deno task dev` from this directory.

-2. You can also just:
+2. Or, to try it out without Git, you can just:
-   `deno run jsr:@nfnitloop/deno-embedder/examples/with-embedder`
+   `deno run -N jsr:@nfnitloop/deno-embedder-example-oak`

-3. Check out this dir and run `deno task compile` to build a self-contained executable, then run that.
+3. Check out this dir and run `deno task compile` to build a self-contained executable, then run `./server`.